Roy Shaw: 2009 land sale court case

-Shaw formerly owned highly valued land in Chadwell Heath, northeast London, which he sold in a £2.6 million land sale in 2008.
+Shaw formerly owned highly valued land in Chadwell Heath, east London, which he sold in a £2.6 million land sale in 2008.
 Shaw gave £643,000 of this to Linda Finnimore, 43, someone who Roy had met when he was battling early stages of Alzheimers and he believed she was helping him with his business affairs and that she was battling cancer, both of which turned out to be untrue.

 After Roy's family had discovered what had happened due to questions being raised by Roy's bank calling his daughter Chettina, who had his power of attorney, because there was further very large transfer sums of money being requested for transfer, they took her to court.
 Lindsay Finnimore made claims to being his girlfriend and in a bid to have access to his assets made claims to being his common law wife.
 Roy said that he believed she was very intelligent and helping him but didn't find her attractive or girlfriend material.

 High Court judge Sir John Lindsay said that Finnimore had been "untruthful" in her case evidence.
 Of Finnimore, the judge said: "She, for whom the word 'feisty' could have been minted, is more educated than he and far more intelligent.
 Unfortunately, her considerable skills have not always been applied to acceptable purposes."
 Mark Morris of Aardvark Forensics Ltd provided expert evidence to the Court and demonstrated how a number of forged documents had been created on a personal computer.

 Mr Justice Lindsay ultimately dismissed Miss Finnimore's claims against Shaw in March 2009 and ordered Finnimore to repay the money, together with sums of £208,450, £20,000 and £57,000, plus interest.
 Shaw was awarded nearly £1 million in total.
 Judge Lindsay said that when it was put to Shaw in court that he intended to transfer £643,000 to her, he replied: "Don't talk so silly – she took me for a right mug."